canonical/airbyte-k8s-operator/README.md

 juju relate temporal-k8s:admin temporal-admin-k8s:admin
 ```

-Once the units have settled, the following command can be run to create the default namespace:
+Once the units have settled, the following command can be run to create the
+default namespace:

 ```bash
 juju run temporal-admin-k8s/0 tctl args="--ns default namespace register -rd 3"
 ```

+The Airbyte charm is configured by default to connect to the Temporal charm at
+`temporal-k8s:7233`, so no further action is needed here.

 ### Deploying Airbyte UI